ThomasSel/CV/README.md

 - A selective 12 week intense software development bootcamp
 - Specific topics covered include:
-  - OOP, TDD
-  - Ruby, RSpec
+  - Object-Oriented Programming, Test Driven Development, SOLID and DRY principles
+  - Teamwork through Agile methodologies including sprint planning, aiming for a Minimum Viable Product, stand-ups, retros and pair-programming
+  - Version Control and deployment through tools like [Render](https://render.com/)
+  - Debugging and independent problem solving

 #### University of Warwick (Oct.
 2016 to Jul.
 2020)

 - Mathematics and Physics: 1st class BSc MMathPhys
 - In my final year project, I programmed a model and used machine learning to predict the shape of a satellite depending on how it reflects sunlight towards earth.
-- Other programming modules including HPC
+- Other programming modules including HPC in C using OpenMP and MPI

 #### Cité Scolaire Internationale, Lyon, France (2009 to 2016)